What Are Water Soluble Stabilizers

 1. The structure of the fabric, type and properties of the fibers

-2. the density of the embroidery and whether the embroidery will come into contact with the skin.
+2. The density of the embroidery and whether the embroidery will come into contact with the skin.

 Before using the water-soluble stabilizer, you need to set the machine with the appropriate settings to get the perfect stitching finish.
 With these settings, set your machine accordingly and place the water-soluble fabric in the hoop, ensuring the material lays flat over the embroidery plate.
 It would be best if you start stitching over that stabilizer, and you are ready to go.